To Be or Not to Be…THE BOSS.

 Scanning Opportunity: Make a digital version of the school yearbook (current and past) by scanning the pictures.

-Action!: Videotape school events (e.g. sports and plays) and sell edited videotape copies to students, teachers and parents.
+Action!: Record school events on video (e.g. sports and plays) and sell edited copies to students, teachers and parents.

 Expert Hair-Braider for Hire: Offer your services to do French braids, corn rows, etc…before big school events (e.g. dances and prom).

-No Task Too Long or Too Short: If you have a knack with the sewing machine, offer to do hems, darts or even turn those nasty cords into a cool hippie cargo skirt.
+No Task Too Long or Too Short: If you have a knack with sewing machines, offer to do hems, darts or even turn those nasty cords into a cool hippie cargo skirt.

-Get Dirty: If you know how to do an oil change (and have a space where this can be done!) suggest your services to students and teachers.
+Get Dirty: If you know how to do an oil change (and have a space where this can be done!), recommend your services to students and teachers.

 Being your own boss can be great.
-On the other hand, having to fire yourself when things go bad would really be a drag.
+On the other hand, having to fire yourself or go out of business when things go bad would really be a drag.

 Before you take the plunge, ask yourself these questions: